privacy-scaling-explorations/pse.dev/articles/ethereum-privacy-pir.md

 PIR can enable private state reads for balance lookups and contract state reads.
 For instance, wallets could fetch Ether or token balances and NFTs anonymously.
 A great working example of this is [sprl.it](https://sprl.it/) for ENS resolution.

-> ⚠️ Keep in mind that this wouldn't be possible in many cases where the contracts are already too big (jump to the benchmarks for specifics), or if we don't want to disclose which contracts we're interested in.
+> ⚠️ Keep in mind that contract state reads wouldn't be possible in many cases where the contracts are already too big (jump to the benchmarks for specifics), or if we don't want to disclose which contracts we're interested in.

-Unlike Semaphore's Lean IMT, Merkle-Patricia Tries lack a deterministic structure based on known parameters, complicating data index computation.
+Unlike Semaphore's LeanIMT, Merkle-Patricia Tries lack a deterministic structure based on known parameters, complicating data index computation.
 There are at least two ways around this:

 - **Key-Based PIR**: Schemes like [Chalamet PIR](https://eprint.iacr.org/2024/092.pdf) query by address, treating the trie as a key-value database, which is also [Ethereum's case](https://geth.ethereum.org/docs/fundamentals/databases), avoiding index computation but increasing encoding and usage costs.